-This blog is a resource for self-care and actualisation, how to achieve balance and general well-being to help with mental health challenges; as well as candid recounts of my own experiences; wellness/mindfulness tips and interviews with West Indians (most of whom have their own mental health challenges or experiences) positively impacting the world.
+Today it is #MindBeingWellness — a resource for self-care and actualisation, how to achieve balance and general well-being to help with mental health challenges; as well as candid recounts of my own experiences.
+It also has general wellness/mindfulness tips and interviews with West Indians (most of whom have their own mental health challenges or experiences) positively impacting the world.
 I primarily write and curate the posts myself with occasional cameos from other guest writers.

 Though I do post a bit haphazardly or go off schedule sometimes, my posting days are Monday, Wednesday and Friday.
 Check in for the following posting structure: